icopy-site/awesome/docs/awesome/awesome-fp-js.md

 * [purify](https://github.com/gigobyte/purify) - Functional programming library for TypeScript focusing on ADTs
 * [MojiScript](https://github.com/joelnet/MojiScript)- an async-first, opinionated, and functional language designed to have 100% compatibility with JavaScript engines
 * [Pratica](https://github.com/rametta/pratica) - Small, simple, easy FP data types for pragmatic and productive developers who need to ship reliable code fast.
+* [Tifi](https://github.com/mobily/tifi) - Tifi is a library for functional programming in TypeScript.
+It solves a problem of the existence of both `undefined` and `null`.
+Tifi is inspired by the OCaml/Reason utilities for the option data type.

 ### Lenses